If your relationship is stuck in frustrating patterns, and you want to get back on track,

 I became a couples counselor because I believe that we all long to connect to others emotionally, physically, sexually, spiritually--and I wanted to help others achieve that connection.

-I am a Licensed Professional Counselor (LPC) in Oregon with a private practice in Kenton/North Portland.
+I am a Licensed Marriage Family Therapist (LMFT) in Oregon and am part of the group practice Live True Counseling in downtown Portland.
 I have a Master's Degree in Marriage and Family Therapy from Portland State University

-I am certified in Relational Life Therapy with Terry Real (www.terryreal.com) and have additional training in Susan Johnson's EFT-C (Emotionally Focused Therapy for Couples), Bessel van der Kolk (trauma, Dan Wile's Collaborative Couples Therapy, Esther Perel (sexuality and infidelity) and Martha Kauppi (sex, sexual desire, polyamory).
+I am certified in Relational Life Therapy with Terry Real (www.terryreal.com) and have additional training in Susan Johnson's EFT-C (Emotionally Focused Therapy for Couples), Bessel van der Kolk (trauma), Dan Wile's Collaborative Couples Therapy, Esther Perel (sexuality and infidelity) and Martha Kauppi (sexuality, sexual desire, polyamory).

 I work from a family systems perspective (we are all connected in a system and making one shift can shift everything else in that system) and attachment theory (how we bonded as infants affects how we bond to our adult partners).

-Before becoming a therapist, I was a journalist, editor, writing instructor, worked in midwifery, led parenting classes and groups for incarcerated teen girls.
-Most of my early life was spent living outside the United States.
-I speak conversational German and Italian and am tackling Turkish.
+Before becoming a therapist, I was a journalist, editor, writing instructor, worked in midwifery, led parenting classes and groups for teen girls in the foster system.
+Most of my early life was spent living outside the United States in Taipei, Istanbul and Munich. .

 What I Charge

-I charge $150 for a 90-minutes session.
-I am committed to making couples therapy accessible to all, therefore I keep half of my spots open for couples who are economically disadvantaged.
-Please ask me about this and let me know what is affordable for you.
+I am committed to making couples therapy accessible to all.
+Therefore I keep half of my spots open for couples who are economically disadvantaged.
+I ask them to pay what is affordable for them.
+Please ask me about this.
 I can also point you towards other low-cost counseling resources.

-I offer a free 30-minute consultation on the phone.
+I offer a free 30-minute consultation on Zoom.
 I do not take insurance.
 I donate 10% of my pre-tax earnings to several domestic and international non-profit organizations that advocate social, racial and economic justice, gender equality, peacemaking and disarmament and ending hunger.

-If my schedule is full and I cannot fit you in, please see my list of referrals (below), or email me and I will do my best to help you.
+If my schedule is full and I cannot fit you in, please see my list of referrals (below).

 Welcome to the blog!
 You can see my blog posts below.